ios-xr/iosxr-ansible/README.md

   192.168.1.121 ansible_ssh_user=root
 ```
 - Run sample playbooks
-    * Before running sample playbook, you will want to edit the file
-      iosxr-ansible/local/samples/vars/iosxr_vars.yml to assign username and
-      password for your IOS-XR.

-    * In addition, you will want to edit these playbooks to your need,
+    * Some of sample playbooks will require changes to fit your need
-      e.g. iosxr_install_smu.yml and iosxr_user_add.yml, ## Local vs. Remote
+      e.g. edit iosxr_install_smu.yml to change location of your package.

 ```
   cd samples